elastic/integrations/packages/symantec_endpoint_security/docs/README.md

 3. Configure event notifications for an S3 bucket.
 Follow this [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
    - While creating `event notification` select the event type as s3:ObjectCreated:*, destination type SQS Queue, and select the queue name created in Step 2.

+**For more details about the AWS-S3 input settings please see the documentation [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html).**

 ### Steps to obtain Client ID and Client Secret to collect data from EDR Incident API: